mekatronik-achmadi/tugas-sinyal/Tugas_Python_2/readme.md

 	+ Screenshot the Spyder or Jupyter with name and NRP shown in the image.
 	+ Your original Python script.
 	+ Readme for brief explanation.
-	+ Submission Date will be checked on Github's commit logs.
+	+ Submission date will be checked on Github's commit logs.
 - No verbatim copy from others work
-	+ if found, both work will be discarded
+	+ if found, both work will be discarded.

 ## Submission Result
 - [Submit Form]()